 Launched in 1999, Florida Forever is the largest conservation program of its kind in the world.
 The ten-year, \$3 billion program permanently protects environmentally sensitive land, vital waterways, and important cultural and historical landmarks.
-The Florida Legislature's FY 2008/2009 budget appropriated \$300 million to continue the acquisition of lands vital to the preservation and conservation of Florida's natural resources.
-The Department receives \$120 million of the appropriation.

-The FDEP also anticipates the funding of \$18,436,725 in FY 2008-2009 to acquire non-CERP conservation lands in South Florida.
+The FDEP anticipates the expenditure of \$24.2 million in FY 2009-10 to acquire 2,400 acres of non-CERP conservation lands in south Florida.

-In addition, the FDEP supports: water quality improvement programs for Section 303d, Clean Water Act, listed water bodies; ecosystem restoration project management; regulatory, watershed planning, and coordination activities; research and monitoring; and aquatic plant control.
-The FDEP's budget for FY 2008/2009 has projected funding of approximately \$40,932,055 for the following activities in South Florida:
+In addition, the FDEP supports water quality improvement programs for Section 303d, Clean Water Act, listed water bodies; ecosystem restoration project management; regulatory, watershed planning, and coordination activities; research and monitoring; and aquatic plant control.
+The FDEP's budget for FY 2009-10 has projected funding of approximately \$40,932,055 for the following activities in south Florida:

-- Aquatic and upland exotic/invasive plant control (\$20,000,000) - State park operations and management (\$15,985,564) - Mercury research and monitoring (\$1,200,000) - Coastal and aquatic managed areas (\$2,746,491) - TMDL Program (\$1,000,000)
+- State park operations and management (\$19,351,400) - Mercury research and monitoring (\$1,400,000) - Coastal and aquatic managed areas (\$2,228,535)

-Florida Fish and Wildlife Conservation Commission (FWC) (\$4,714,329)
+Florida Fish and Wildlife Conservation Commission (FWC) (\$4,557,929)